Skip to main content

 Parallel Axis Theorem

-The parallel axis theorem allows us to find the moment of inertia of an object about any axis parallel to an axis through its center of mass.
-It states that I = I_cm + Md², where I_cm is the moment of inertia about the center of mass, M is the mass of the object, and d is the distance between the two axes.
-This theorem is essential for calculating the moment of inertia of the hoop about an edge.
+The parallel axis theorem allows us to calculate the moment of inertia of an object about any axis parallel to an axis through its center of mass.
+It states that I = I_cm + Md², where I_cm is the moment of inertia about the center of mass, M is the total mass, and d is the distance between the two axes.
+This theorem is essential for finding the moment of inertia of the hoop about an edge.

 Recommended video: